dell/karavi-topology/docs/SECURITY.md

 ## Reporting a Vulnerability

-Have you discovered a security vulnerability in Karavi PowerFlex Metrics?
+Have you discovered a security vulnerability in Karavi Topology?
 We ask you to alert the maintainers by sending an email, describing the issue, impact, and fix - if applicable.

 You can reach the Karavi maintainers at karavi@dell.com.